DanBuchan/profile_drift_new/README.md

    > run_mafft.py mafft.sh
 5. Take all our alignments and then run alphafold2.
 6. Collate models and analyse.

+### B: Random rep, we also run this for a set of reps randomly selected from the actual Pfam familes

+1. Select a random rep from the pfam family
+   > select_rep.py ~/Data/pfam/Pfam-A.hmm
+2. Repeat 2A steps 1 to 6

 # 3. Model coherence